s12v/exec-with-secrets/README.md

 # secure-exec

-`secure-exec` populates secrets using AWS KMS or SSM into your app.
+`secure-exec` populates secrets using AWS KMS, SSM, or Secrets Manager into your app environment.

 It looks for prefixed variables in environment and replaces them:
  - `{aws-kms}AQICAHjA3mwbmf...` - decrypts the value using AWS KMS